Stir-Fried Tofu with Eggplant

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as you use an approved sweetener to sweeten the sauce, all ingredients in this Stir-Fried Tofu with Eggplant and Red Bell Pepper would be approved for any phase of the original South Beach Diet as well as most other low-carb eating plans.
+As long as you use an approved sweetener, ingredients in this Stir-Fried Tofu with Eggplant would be approved for low-carb diets and for any phase of the original South Beach Diet.
 Tofu is recommended for only 1/2 cup serving size for South Beach Phase One, so use portion control if you’re eating this for the South Beach Diet.

 Find More Recipes Like This One: